 Singh JA, Cameron C, Noorbaloochi S, et al. Risk of serious infection in biological treatment of patients with rheumatoid arthritis: a systematic review and meta-analysisThe Lancet.
 Online: 11 May 2015.
 DOI: http://dx.doi.org/10.1016/S0140-6736(14)61704-9

 Comment: Rheumatoid arthritis: biological drugs and risk of infection

 The Lancet.
 Online: 11 May 2015.
 DOI: http://dx.doi.org/10.1016/S0140-6736(14)61907-3

 A new meta-analysis gives the best estimates yet for the risks of serious infection among patients using biological drugs for rheumatoid arthritis (RA).

 Biological drugs have about a 30% increase in serous infection, compared to disease-modifying anti-rheumatic drugs (DMARDs).

 The risk was significantly greater for methotrexate-experienced patients.
 It was greater for standard- and high-dose, but not low-dose, biological drugs, within the power of this study.

 Previous meta-analyses have been inconsistent.
-This is the largest meta-analysis, and its large sample size, with higher statistical power, resolves some of those inconsistencies.
+This is the largest meta-analysis, and the large sample size, with higher statistical power, resolves some of those inconsistencies.

 This study covers 106 trials, with 42,330 patients using nine biological drugs.
 In all, 965 patients had serious infections, usually defined in each study as infections associated with death, hospitalization, or intravenous antibiotics.